Parkinson's

 A person's chance of developing Parkinson's is greater when there is a family history of the disease.

 At EuroEspes we have designed a genetic risk panel for 22 DNA markers related to Parkinson's disease where the patient's risk profile is defined as the carrier status of risk variants.
-This tool contributes to a physician’s better understanding of the patient's individual characteristics in terms of symptoms, responsiveness to treatment and helps them decide on the best way to approach the problem in a personalised way.
+This tool contributes to a better understanding by the physician of the patient's individual characteristics in terms of symptoms, responsiveness to treatment and helps him to decide on the best way to approach the problem in a personalized way.

 Symptoms and clinical picture of Parkinson's disease

 The clinical picture of PD is highly heterogeneous.
-Understanding the factors that determine disease progression in individual patients could have important implications for prognosis, clinical trial design, and future strategies for individualised therapy.
-A substantial component of Parkinson's risk is inheritable, suggesting that genetic variability may also affect the clinical phenotype once the disease manifests.
+Understanding the factors that determine disease progression in individual patients could have important implications for prognosis, clinical trial design, and future strategies for individualized therapy.
+A substantial component of Parkinson's risk is heritable, suggesting that genetic variability may also affect the clinical phenotype once the disease manifests.

-Parkison's disease is characterised by the selective loss of dopaminergic neurons, resulting in motor and cognitive impairments, including:
+Parkison's disease is characterized by the selective loss of dopaminergic neurons, resulting in motor and cognitive disturbances, including:

-• Tremors, these are slow, rhythmic movements.
-Predominant at rest and decreases when making a voluntary movement.
+• Tremor, these are slow and rhythmic movements.
+They predominate at rest and decrease when making a voluntary movement.

 • Muscle stiffness, muscle tension and difficulty in relaxation.

 • Bradykinesia, slowness of voluntary and automatic movements.
-This means that simple tasks are difficult and take longer.
+This implies that simple tasks are difficult and take more time.
 Steps may be shorter during walking.
 It may be difficult to get up from a chair.
 There may be shuffling of the feet while walking.

-• Postural and balanceabnormalities, forward tilting of the trunk and head.
-Elbows and knees appear bent.
+• Postural and balance abnormalities, inclination of the trunk and head forward.
+Elbows and knees are as if cramped.

-• Loss of automatic movements, reduced ability to perform unconscious movements such as blinking, smiling or swinging arms while walking.
+• Loss of automatic movements, reduced ability to perform unconscious movements, such as blinking, smiling or swinging arms during walking.

 • Changes in facial expression, loss of expressiveness.